Enowon/wazuh-sysmon-endpoint-detection-lab/README.md

 This lab demonstrates **host-based detection, process monitoring, registry monitoring, file activity monitoring, and SIEM rule analysis**.

 ---
+## Project Summary

+In this project, I built a small SOC monitoring environment to understand how endpoint activity is collected, analyzed, and detected using a SIEM.

+The lab simulates several suspicious activities including:

+- Encoded PowerShell execution
+- Registry persistence modification
+- Suspicious executable file creation

+Telemetry was collected using Sysmon and forwarded to the Wazuh SIEM for analysis and alert generation.

+This project helped me understand how SOC analysts investigate endpoint events and tune detection rules.

+---
 # Lab Architecture

 ```